tchayen/triangolatte/README.md

 ## Contributing

 You are welcome to create an issue or pull request if you've got an idea what to do.
+It is usually a good idea to visit [Gitter](https://gitter.im/triangolatte/Lobby) and discuss your thoughts.

 Don't have one, but still want to contribute?
-Get in touch with me and we can brainstorm some ideas.
+Get in touch with us and we can brainstorm some ideas.

 ## License